 - Head circumference, a measurement of the head size taken by wrapping a measuring tape around the back of the head above the eyebrows

 Beginning at age 2, a child's body mass index (BMI) can be calculated.
 Height and weight are used to figure out the BMI.
 A BMI measurement can estimate a child's body fat.

 Each of your child's measurements is placed on the growth chart.
-These measurements are then compared with the standard (normal) range for children of the same gender and age.
+These measurements are then compared with the standard (normal) range for children of the same sex and age.
 The same chart will be used as your child grows older.

 HOW TO UNDERSTAND A GROWTH CHART

 Many parents worry if they learn that their child's height, weight, or head size is smaller than those of most other children the same age.
 They worry about whether their child will do well in school, or be able to keep up in sports.

 Learning a few important facts can make it easier for parents to understand what different measurements mean:

 - Mistakes in measurement can happen, for example if the baby squirms on the scale.

 - One measurement may not represent the big picture.
 For example, a toddler may lose weight after a bout of diarrhea, but will likely regain the weight after the illness is gone.